BjornFJohansson/pydna/README.rst

 Windows
 -------

+Sometimes the dependecies can be difficult to install on windows, especially Biopython as a C compiler is necessary.

-If dependencies have to be installed separately, this can be done using the binary installers for Windows for those who are not comfortable at the command line:
+If dependencies have to be installed separately, this can be done using the binary installers for Windows for those who are not comfortable with the command line:

 ================ ========================================================